Formation of massive disk galaxies in the IllustrisTNG simulation: Introduction

 \section{Introduction}

 Since \citet{hubble1926extragalactic} proposed the classification scheme on galaxy morphology, extensive studies have been performed to understand how galaxies evolve into different morphological states in the Universe today.
-In general, disk galaxies are thought to obtain their original angular momentum through tidal torques in the early Universe and form the disk structures by the dissipational collapse of gas in their host dark matter haloes \citep[][]{peebles1969origin, doroshkevich1970spatial, mo1998formation}, and elliptical galaxies are considered as the products of mergers between galaxies \citep[][]{toomre1977theories, white1978core}.
+In general, disc galaxies are thought to obtain their original angular momentum through tidal torques in the early Universe and form the disc structures by the dissipational collapse of gas in their host dark matter haloes \citep[][]{peebles1969origin, doroshkevich1970spatial, fall1979dissipation, fall1980formation, mo1998formation}, and elliptical galaxies are considered as the products of mergers between galaxies \citep[][]{toomre1977theories, white1978core, fall1979dissipation}.
 Under this basic scenario, massive galaxies at low redshift are likely to have an elliptical morphology, since they should have experienced many mergers as predicted by the standard hierarchical model of galaxies formation.
 This prediction is statistically consistent with observations \citep[e.g.][]{buitrago2013early, conselice2014evolution, van20143d}.
-Nevertheless, a number of massive galaxies with a disk-like morphology at low redshift were also reported in observations \citep[e.g.][]{ogle2016superluminous, ogle2019catalog, luo2020has}.
+Nevertheless, a number of massive galaxies with a disc-like morphology at low redshift were also reported in observations \citep[e.g.][]{ogle2016superluminous, ogle2019catalog, luo2020has}.

-Some of the massive disk galaxies are able to maintain a disky structure because they have quiet merger history, without experiencing prominent mergers in their lifetimes.
-For example, \citet{jackson2020extremely} analysed disc galaxies with stellar mass greater than $10^{11.4}$ \Msun in the Horizon-AGN simulation, and found that 30 per cent of them are always disc due to quiet merger history.
-Other massive disk galaxies, however, have inevitably experienced times of mergers but somehow do not transform to early type galaxies at present day.
+Some of the massive disc galaxies are able to maintain a discy structure because they have quiet merger history, without experiencing prominent mergers in their lifetimes.
+For example, \citet{font2017diversity} studied disc galaxies with stellar mass around $10^{10}$ \Msun in the GIMIC simulations and found that some of the galaxies have no mergers since $z=2$. \citet{jackson2020extremely} analysed disc galaxies with stellar mass greater than $10^{11.4}$ \Msun in the Horizon-AGN simulation, and found that 30 per cent of them are always disc due to quiet merger history.
+Other massive disc galaxies, however, have inevitably experienced times of mergers but somehow do not transform to early-type galaxies at present day.